The AI Agent Revolution

 The rise of AI agents brings significant challenges.
 Accountability is a major concern — when an autonomous agent makes a decision that causes harm, determining responsibility becomes complex.
 Privacy is another critical issue, as agents often need access to sensitive data to function effectively.

 There are also workforce implications.
 While AI agents create new categories of jobs (agent trainers, prompt engineers, AI ethicists), they also automate many existing roles.
-Societies need to prepare for this transition with robust retraining programs and social safety nets.
+Societies need to prepare for this transition with strong retraining programs and social safety nets.

 Looking Ahead